Revised, May, 2019

 12. Zeffirelli’s Romeo and Juliet

 (1968) 7.6 94% 74% Lush, luscious – musically and visually – over-the-top Shakespeare.
-Olivia Hussey and Leonard Whiting’s freshness and youth more than compensate for their inexperience. ( 5-minute clip of their first meeting.) [formerly #5]
+Olivia Hussey and Leonard Whiting’s freshness and youth more than compensate for their inexperience. ( 2-minute clip , on the balcony.) [formerly #5]

 (2005) 7.9 83% 90% Outstanding performances by Joaquin Phoenix (– for my money, the best actor currently working –), as Johnny Cash, and Reese Witherspoon, as June Carter Cash.